evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 The GMC Hummer EV Edition 1 Pickup lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 7 modes:

-- Watts to Freedom: Dynamic steering, low suspension with dynamic throttle and suspension.
-- Normal: Balanced steering, low suspension with efficient throttle, and balanced suspension.
-- Comfort: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping.
-- Terrain: Balanced steering, high suspension height with balanced throttle and damping.
-- Off-Road: Balanced steering, max suspension height with balanced throttle and damping.
-- Tow/Haul: Balanced steering, adaptive suspension height with balanced throttle, and adaptive suspension damping.
-- My Mode: User-defined settings for steering, suspension, and throttle response.
+- Watts to Freedom: Dynamic steering, low suspension with dynamic throttle and suspension. - Normal: Balanced steering, low suspension with efficient throttle, and balanced suspension. - Comfort: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping. - Terrain: Balanced steering, high suspension height with balanced throttle and damping. - Off-Road: Balanced steering, max suspension height with balanced throttle and damping. - Tow/Haul: Balanced steering, adaptive suspension height with balanced throttle, and adaptive suspension damping. - My Mode: User-defined settings for steering, suspension, and throttle response.

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The GMC Hummer EV Edition 1 Pickup is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 343 mm, while the rear discs are 343 mm.

 ### Regenerative Braking